 Searx also allows you to run your own instance of the search engine.
 The drawback with your own instance, however, is that your search results won’t be mixed with other users.
 Searx is open source and available on GitHub.

-Be careful if you use public instances!
+Be careful with public instances

 What are the consequences of using public instances?